-There are high levels of poverty in the rural and inland areas, which contrasts with the rapid development along the coastal strip.
-The District has been proactive in developing broadbased interventions to facilitate local economic development in response to high unemployment levels and correspondingly high rates of poverty.
+There are high levels of poverty in the rural and inland areas, which contrasts with the rapid development along in the coastal strip.
+However, the District has been proactive in developing broad-based interventions to facilitate local economic development in response to hight unemployment levels and correspondingly high rates of poverty.